A Foodcentric Life

 Pulling off the silver skin from a rack of ribs with a paper towel.

 Step 1.
-Start by removing the silver skin.
-It’s a thin, tough membrane (connective tissue) on the underside of the ribs that doesn’t break down during cooking and blocks flavor penetration (plus it's chewy).
-Use a table knife.
-Start at the smaller end, wiggle your knife under the membrane, and using a paper towel to hang on to it, pull the length of the ribs.
-If it's stubborn, keep working it.
+Start by removing the membrane (silver skin).
+It's a thin, tough layer on the underside of the ribs that won't break down during cooking and can block seasoning and smoke (and it's chewy).
+Slide a table knife under the membrane at the smaller end, then grab it with a paper towel for traction and pull it off in one sheet if possible.
+If it tears, just keep working until it's removed.

 Seasoning baby back ribs with a bright red dry rub on a sheet pan.